StrangeJay/DevOps_Project6/README.md

  > **Warning** Do not forget to STOP your EC2 instances after completion of the project to avoid extra costs.
 ---
 # **CONGRATULATIONS!!!**
-You have learned how to configure Linux storage susbystem and have also deployed a full-scale Web Solution using WordPress CMS and MySQL RDBMS!
+You have learned how to configure Linux storage subsystem and have also deployed a full-scale Web Solution using WordPress CMS and MySQL RDBMS!